 This boxing day I headed out for a bit of toy shopping in preparation for our trip out of the country so we could find cool things to do in Costa Rica without getting lost.
 It has been long time since I’ve been out on Boxing Day, shopping on-line is so much more convenient.
 I couldn’t believe people still line-up hours before the stores open (well, except at Reno Depot) and the line at Future Shop went around the parking lot.

 What surprised me most was the number of people lining up to buy a Playbook!
 The only thing different was the size of the ads proclaiming the low price that had been in effect since September.
 And I bet all those people were smacking themselves when the price dropped another $100 a month later!
+Find the perfect gift for any occasion when you shop on Shoppok‘s diverse marketplace of handmade and vintage goods.

 After wandering around Future Shop and not really seeing what all the fuss was about I stumbled upon the GPS display.
 There were a few models at 40% to 60% off; and I know from reading the TomTom Go 720 vs Garmin nüvi 255 that the TomTom was the way to go.
 The first salesperson to show-up simply opened the case and handed me the GPS I was in front of.
 The second salesperson actually asked a few questions and answered a few of mine.